therazor113/Forklift-Next/README.md

 Project for learning Javascript, Sass, React, NextJs

-### Currently under renovations, will be updated in ~5 buisness days
+### Currently under renovations, will be updated in ~5 business days

 ## Setup:
 ```